Advocacy and Policy Coordinator

 - Help manage meetings and calls

-- Support the ASPS Government Affairs Departments in the following areas:
+2) Support the Advocacy and Government Affairs Department in the following areas:

 - Issue tracking, analysis and engagement

 - Manage federal grassroots advocacy initiatives